-A visit to the Blarney Castle in Ireland came after being in Italy for one year in 2019.
-Gary and I stopped in Dublin on the way back to the States meeting our youngest daughter, Ally and her boyfriend Brett for six days during Thanksgiving.
+A visit to Blarney Castle in Ireland came after being in Italy for one year in 2019.
+Gary and I stopped in Dublin on the way back to the States to meet our youngest daughter, Ally, and her boyfriend Brett for six days during Thanksgiving.
 I must say that Ireland wasn’t high on my bucket list but now that we went – I’m so glad we did.
 Not visiting Ireland would have been a mistake.

 The Town of Cork